-You can stay indoors and have a duvet day or get the wet weather gear and brollies out and go splashing in the puddles.
-But, the Great British weather does have a habit of dishing it out just a little too often and sometimes we need ideas for places to go and things to do.
+You can stay indoors and have a duvet day or get the wet weather gear out and go splashing in puddles followed by a hot chocolate back at home.
+But, the Great British weather does have a habit of dishing it out just a little too often and sometimes we need ideas for places to go and things to do with the children.

-Dorset has a huge choice of soft play centre's and play cafe's which is a great but they tend to get bonkers busy on a wet day so it is advisable that you contact them before you start travelling.
+Dorset has a wide choice of soft play centre's and play cafe's which is a great however they can be at full capacity on a wet day so it is advisable that you contact them before you start travelling.

-If you like water then you could go swimming at a local sports centre or head to Splashdown in Poole.
+If you like water then you could go swimming at a local public pool or head to Splashdown in Poole.
 In the summer months there's the amazing Dorset Waterpark which is set on a lake with fun inflatable obstacles and they have the new Dorset Mud Trail too which is also great fun in the rain.

-Contact your local sports centre to enquire about current activities.
-Some centre's run great pre school classes in term time and nearly all of them have a fantastic full timetable of activities for the older one's in the school holidays.
+Contact your local sports centre to enquire about current activities and classes.
+Some centre's offer a variety of pre school classes in term time and nearly all of them have a fantastic full timetable of activities for the older one's in the school holidays.

 If you have a pre-schooler to entertain then you could try a toddler group you haven't been to before or pop along to your nearest children's centre when they have their free play sessions.

-Other family friendly ideas include a trip to a local garden centre, bowling alley, cinema, pottery painting cafe and ice skating or you could head to Sandworld in Weymouth, Putlake Farm near Swanage, Adventure Wonderland Wild Thing indoor play, Ramp Rats skate park in Poole or try the Clip 'n' Climb or Highline at RockReef on Bournemouth Pier.
-Please note - some attractions are seasonal.
+Other family friendly ideas include a trip to a local garden centre, bowling alley, indoor skatepark, cinema, theatre or pottery painting cafe, or you could head to Sandworld in Weymouth, Putlake Farm near Swanage, Adventure Wonderland Wild Thing indoor play, Mr Mulligans crazy golf, Centre VR or try the Clip 'n' Climb or Highline at RockReef on Bournemouth Pier.

-If you are planning to stay in then the kids will love making an exciting den with sheets and pegs.
-You could even include Christmas fairy lights to make it cosy and magical!
-Once finished it'll be the perfect place to sit back and read a book or watch a great Disney film with a bowl of popcorn.
+If you're planning to stay at home then the kids will love making an exciting den with sheets and pegs, you could even include fairy lights to make it cosy and magical!
+Once finished it'll be the perfect place to sit back and read a book or watch a delightful Disney film with a bowl of popcorn.

-If you are feeling crafty then you could have a go at play doh, painting, handprints, making a scrapbook, rock painting ready to hide or if you can find a big box you could make a play house or a car!
+If you are feeling crafty then you could have fun with play doh or get arty with painting, handprints, making a scrapbook, rock painting or if you can find a big box you could make a play house or a car!

 Every household should have at least one board game in the cupboard or you could make an indoor Treasure Hunt to lead the children around the house and answer clues to win a prize at the end.

 Do you have butter, flour, eggs and sugar in the kitchen?
-Get baking some little fairy cakes and if you have some icing sugar and sprinkles then the children will have great fun making and decorating them.
+Get baking some little fairy cakes and if you have some icing sugar and sprinkles then the children will have a brilliant time making and decorating them.
 If you need recipe ideas then head to the Dorsetmums Blog for a simple cupcake recipe.

 Dorsetmums has made every effort to ensure the accuracy of the information contained in this site and does not accept liability for any errors or omission.
 Please also note that an event or venue may cancel or close at any time and you should consider contacting beforehand.